ZhuorenLi/Zhuorenli.github.io/_pages/includes/projects.md

 <!-- # 📝 Publications
 ## 🎙 Speech Synthesis -->

-#### 🎙 Funding/Grant Proposal Writing

-###### National Natural Science Foundation of China, Jan.
-2020 – Dec.
-2024

- - National Natural Science Foundation of China (NSFC), Excellent Young Scholars Fund, 2025; Key Program, 2024; General Program, 2023; Distinguished Young Scholars Fund, 2022; Young Scholars Grant, 2020.
- - Shanghai Municipal People’s Government (SMPG), Oriental Excellence Program Youth Project, 2024; Shanghai Science and Technology Progress First Award, 2022;
- - Ministry of Science and Technology, PRC, National Key Research and Development Program of China, 2021;
- - National Development and Reform Commission, The Breakthrough and Industrialization of Key Technologies for Intelligent Chassis, 2020;

-***

 #### 🎙 High-Mobility Motion Planning and Control Research for Chassis-by-wire All-terrain Unmanned Vehicle with Hybrid-steering

 ###### National Natural Science Foundation of China, Jan.
-2024 – Dec.
-2027, - Role: Student Technical Director
+2024 – Present, - Role: Student Technical Director

 Responsibilities include:
- - Overall task management.
+ - Comprehensive task management.
- - Multi-component coupled environmental risk characterization.
+ - Designed an environmental risk characterization algorithm considering negative obstacles.
- - Motion Planning for Mixed Steering Vehicles.
+ - Led the Development of a motion planning approach combining hybrid A* and optimization-based methods

 ***

 #### 🎙 Key Technology of Perception and Control in Cooperative Vehicle-Infrastructure System for Urban Public Transportation

 ###### National Key Research and Development Program of China, Jan.
-2023 – Dec.
-2025, - Role: Core Participant
+2023 – Mar 2025, - Role: Core Participant

 Responsibilities include:

- - Intelligent Decision-Making and Motion Planning in Vehicle Side.
+ - Developed the decision-making and motion planning algorithms for cruise driving and lane change functions in vehicle side, based on the recommended speed from the road side.

+***

+#### 🎙 Development of Evasion Assistance Algorithm for Emergency Collision Avoidance based on Steer-by-Wire System

+###### Shanghai Automotive Industry Science and Technology Development Foundation, Jul.
+2022 – Jul.
+2024, - Role: Student Technical Director

+Responsibilities include:

+ - Comprehensive task management.
+ - Led the development of a motion control algorithm for emergency collision avoidance.
+ - Led the simulation validation in Carmaker/Simulink, steer-by-wire system modification on the real vehicle and ground test based on Audesse ECU.

 ***

 #### 🎙 Binary Mixed Traffic Behavior Characteristics and Collaborative Paradigm